Events organised by the Centres and Programmes Office, SOAS, London

 - International and Interdisciplinary Conference: Pentecostalism and Development

-The eighth international and interdisciplinary conference of the European Research Network on Global Pentecostalism (GloPent) will be held at SOAS, University of London on 5th and 6th September 2014.
+The eighth international and interdisciplinary conference of the European Research Network on Global Pentecostalism (GloPent) is organised by the Centre of World Christianity and will be held at SOAS, University of London on 5th & 6th September 2014.
 The conference theme is "Pentecostalism and Development".

 - Mate Selection among the Malays in the early 20th Century